 Rather than taking any actions to mitigate the impact of your offenses on the public, you continued your scheme over a period of years.
-You took no steps to mitigate the impact on the public of your offenses; in fact, the district court justified an upward variance from the sentencing guidelines in sentencing you because (among other reasons) you perjured yourself at trial and showed no remorse for your illegal actions.
 Accordingly, the Agency considers your failure to take effective voluntary steps to mitigate the offenses you committed to be an unfavorable factor.